‘Young And The Restless’ Spoilers Week Of April 9: J.T. Confesses, Devon Changes His Mind, Ashley Doubts Kyle

 — Young and Restless (@YandR_CBS) March 31, 2018

-Young and the Restless spoilers for the week of April 9 suggest that trouble may be looming for “Hevon”.
-Hilary (Mishael Morgan) and Devon are in the process of making a baby but it seems as if Devon may be getting cold feet.
+Young and the Restless spoilers for the week of April 9 suggest that trouble may be looming for “Hevon.”
+Hilary (Mishael Morgan) and Devon are in the process of making a baby, but it seems Devon may be getting cold feet.
 Devon will make a move that will shock Hilary.
 Could he be going back on his word or making new terms and conditions regarding the baby?

 Devon and Hilary find themselves in a compromising position today on #YR! #YR45 pic.twitter.com/VQKapugeYy